 Not Into Freezer Bags, But You Want To Do The Recipes?

 • See the section on the one pot method.

 • Gladware®, Rubbermaid Take-A-Longs®, or Rubbermaid® food containers that have a lid.
 If it is dishwasher safe, you can use it.
 These can be put in soft sided cozies.

-• Roasting bags and slow cooker liner bags, found in the plastic bag section.
+• Roasting bags and slow cooker liner bags, found in the plastic bag section at stores.

 • Food Vac bags, they are rated to be submerged in boiling water for extended periods and are some of the strongest bags on the market.

 • ‘Boil-In-Bags’ (Food vacuum bags – a different name for them)